Tropical Storm Sally expected to be Category 1 hurricane during Gulf Coast landfall Tuesday morning

 Tropical Storm Sally is just off the west coast of Florida and is expected to strengthen into a hurricane by late Monday.

-Sally is moving west-northwest at 12 mph across the Gulf of Mexico with maximum sustained winds of 60 mph.
+Sally is moving northwest at 8 mph across the Gulf of Mexico with maximum sustained winds of 60 mph.

 Sally is expected to bring extremely dangerous and life-threatening storm surge.
 Storm surge warnings have been issued from Port Fourchon in Louisiana to the Mississippi/Alabama border.